Orlando Pirates Confirmed for Clash With La Liga Giants in R16 Million Tournament in America

 Don't miss out!
 Join Briefly News Sports channel on WhatsApp now!

-The South African giants will join an expanding roster of international clubs, including Spanish La Liga outfit Villarreal and Mexican powerhouse Club América, in the 48-team men’s competition.
+Orlando Pirates will join an expanding list of international teams participating in the Soccer Tournament (TST), including Spanish La Liga giants Villarreal and Mexican powerhouse Club América, in the 48-team men’s competition.

 "Orlando Pirates Football Club is proud to confirm its participation in the upcoming The Soccer Tournament (TST) in the United States," the statement read.
 "This historic entry makes the Buccaneers the first African team to take part in this innovative 7-a-side international competition."